-(From an article by Daniel Caverly; kindred friend of Simeon & Abigail Starbird)
+From an article by Daniel Caverly, nephew of Simeon & Abigail Starbird

 Currently, no maps of Hartland detailing the locations of homes, businesses and merchants before 1860 have been discovered.
 Various documents provide us with enough information to know many existed in its early years of settlement, but most of the specific details of when they were built or by whom remain unknown.
 The following is based on our best interpretation of known maps, town records, census data, historical book references, photos, artifacts and family genealogical information.
 Updates will be made as new information is discovered.

 When Dr. John Warren purchased Township No. 3 in 1799, the future town of Hartland was a 30,000 square acre lot which had been surveyed as a uniform rectangular lot.
 This uniform method was standard practice for the surveyors laying out the numerous new northern Maine “wilderness” townships which had just recently become available to sell to Land Proprietors following the end of the Revolutionary War.
 Albeit convenient for the latter parties, it typically ignored the area’s natural boundaries and often made for unrealistic future access to education, town affairs and services for the settlers who came to live there.
 Hartland was no exception and each of its 4 original town lines were eventually changed to follow closer to the natural boundaries to meet the needs of its new citizens.

 Original Hartland Town Lines – 1820